Keyfactor/hydrantid-caplugin/docsource/configuration.md

 | 4 | Superseded | `Superseded` |
 | 5 | Cessation of Operation | `CessationOfOperation` |

-**Note**: Verify with your HydrantId administrator which revocation reasons are supported in your environment.
+**Note**: Verify with your HID administrator which revocation reasons are supported in your environment.

 ## Installation

 1. Install the AnyCA Gateway REST per the [official Keyfactor documentation](https://software.keyfactor.com/Guides/AnyCAGatewayREST/Content/AnyCAGatewayREST/InstallIntroduction.htm).

-2. On the server hosting the AnyCA Gateway REST, download and unzip the latest [HID Global HydrantId AnyCA Gateway REST plugin](https://github.com/Keyfactor/hydrantid-caplugin/releases/latest) from GitHub.
+2. On the server hosting the AnyCA Gateway REST, download and unzip the latest [HID Global HID AnyCA Gateway REST plugin](https://github.com/Keyfactor/HID-caplugin/releases/latest) from GitHub.

 3. Copy the unzipped directory (usually called `net6.0` or `net8.0`) to the Extensions directory: